SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Message passing and dynamic lookup

 Sending a message is the result of the composition of _method lookup_ and _execution_.

 The following `basicSend:withArguments:from:` primitive just implements it.
-First it looks up the method into the class or superclass of the receiver then if a method has been found it execute it, else `lookup:` returned nil and we raise a Pharo error.
+First, it looks up the method into the class or superclass of the receiver then if a method has been found it executes it, else `lookup:` returns nil and we raise a Pharo error.

 ```
 Obj >> basicSend: selector withArguments: arguments from: aClass
    "Execute the method found starting from aClass and whose name is selector.
    The core of the sending a message, reused for both a normal send or a super one."

    | methodOrNil |
    methodOrNil := aClass lookup: selector.
    ^ methodOrNil
       ifNotNil: [ methodOrNil valueWithArguments: (Array with: self) , arguments ]
       ifNil: [ Error signal: 'Obj message' , selector asString, ' not understood' ]
 ```

 Based on this primitive we can express `send:withArguments:` as follows: